rodhis/next-blog/postsDB/next-correct-usage.md

 ## 7. Middleware is Hidden Gold

 Authentication?
 Redirects?
-Geolocation?
-The `middleware.ts` runs before rendering — fast, on the edge, and with no client-side JavaScript cost:
+Geolocation? "middleware.ts" files run before rendering — fast, on the edge, and with no client-side JavaScript cost:

 ```typescript
 // middleware.ts